acro5piano/kysely-migration-cli/README.md

 # Migration creation

 The `create` command generates a migration boilorplate with the current timestamp.
-If you run `node -r ts-node/register scripts/migrate.ts create initial`, then it creates file like `migrations/20220222T044655-initial.ts` which contains the following code.
+For example, running `node -r ts-node/register scripts/migrate.ts create initial` creates a file named `migrations/20220222T044655-initial.ts` with the following code:

 <!-- prettier-ignore -->
 ```ts